 Berisfords also bought up British Sugar and so we used to have consultations from the swarming crowds for weeks on end at first.
 However British Sugar proved to much for their digestion and following big losses in trading (and also the imprisonment of its Chairman for corruption!), we were sold in 1991 and picked up by a large German gelatine company called DGF Stoess GMBH.
 The company did very well indeed until the arrival of BSE in '96 whereupon all the UK retailers (but importantly also the French ...) banned UK gelatine from their shelves.
 The factory had been fully modernised in the late 1980s but sales dropped, then collapsed and in two years the most profitable gelatine producer in the UK was shutdown in 1999.

-In 2005 the DGF Stoess GMBH changed the name to GELITA AG and is still trading today.
+In 2005 the DGF Stoess GMBH changed the name to GELITA AG and was still trading.

 Croda who had a plant in Widnes hung on for a little longer as they made non food gelatines (mainly photographic) but they too closed in 2000 or so.
 They had a very good technical guy who as far as I know still lives in Sandiway - one of the houses on the A49 - he retired in about 1998 or so.
 I am sure he will fill you in on that side of the Croda history ...

 BG&C prior to their Croda takeover owned gelatine plants in Bermondsey, Widnes, 2 plants in Luton & a few others I think.